 Barking were invited to join the Isthmian League in 1952 and won the championship in 1978/79, managed by Eddie McCluskey.
 In 1991, after 39 years at Premier Division level, the club suffered the first relegation in its history which was followed by the drop into Division 2 in 1996.
 Promotion back to Division 1 was won in 2000/1 under the management of Craig Edwards, Paul Downes and Alan Marson.
 Following restructuring Barking played in the Southern League Division 1 East in 2004/05 and 2005/06, reaching the play offs in both seasons.
 In 2006/07, following the tragic death of chairman Peter Webster and the subsequent liquidation of the parent company, the club was transferred to the Essex Senior League.

-Our experienced management team is led by manager Mick O’Shea, who has a long and wide experience of management and coaching and is also director of our academy, with coach Rob O’Brien, who is also our chairman.
-They are ably supported by sports therapist Alan Richards, Reserves manager Martin Haywood, Ladies manager Steve Bernet, Head of Youth Football Stuart Cook and Futsal coordinator and Futsal Seniors manager Peter Goodwin.
-Our teams include Ladies, a men’s Sunday team, a thriving academy and futsal teams.
+Our management team is led by First Team Manager Glen Golby ably supported by sports therapist Alan Richards, Reserves manager Martin Haywood, Head of Youth Football Stuart Cook, Futsal First Team Manager Peter Goodwin.
+We have eleven teams including a Sunday team, a thriving academy and futsal teams.

 Barking's team in the Amateur Cup final in 1927 included at inside left Mickey Guyton, who continued to play for the club until he was nearly 40 years old.
 Guyton once scored all Barking's goals in a London Senior Cup tie against Catford South End which was abandoned with the score at 6-6.
 Although only one professional club's (Oxford United) first team has been defeated during the club’s history, in 1922 a 2-0 half time lead was held over the full Arsenal side in the London Challenge Cup.
 However the Gunners scored five times in the second half.
 Also in two FA Cup ties against Gillingham separated by 55 years the professionals required two matches on each occasion to progress to the next round.